PunkMaldito/weather_to_x/README.md

 ## Endpoint

-Exposes a POST endpoint that receives a city name or latitude and longitude as a query parameter.
+Exposes a POST endpoint that receives a city name or geolocation as a query parameter.

 Example: